-Day 16: Descend to the Zanskar River, 3,340m/10,958ft, trek to Nyerak village, 3,680m/12,073ft - 51⁄2 hours.
+Day 16: Descend to the Zanskar River, 3,340m/10,958ft, trek to Nyerak village, $3,680m/12,073ft - 5\frac{1}{2}$ hours.

 Please note that much of today's walk is along a dirt road.
 The day starts easily, traversing above the fields to the large house ahead of you.
 As you get close to the house, the other houses that comprise Yulchung come into view.
 They are equally magical.
 You may well indeed get invited into the large house which is a truly beautiful example of a typical Ladakhi village farmhouse.
 It has a particularly impressive shrine room, and large kitchen.
 Behind the house, the road rises easily to a col which looks down into a dizzying gorge.
 The route undulates along a broad "shelf" of rolling hillsides which are basically the top of your side of this stupendous gorge.
 You walk over a small pass, the Chuchokhuri La, 4,005m/13,140ft.
 It is about an hour and a half to here.
 There now follows a steep descent to the Zanskar River far below.
-As you get lower, you will be able to see the river, which is a very pretty turquoise blue colour, twisting its way through its own gorges.
+As you get lower, you will be able to see the river twisting its way through its own gorges.
 Soon you come to an ancient wooden cantilevered bridge high above the river, which you cross.
-It is actually only about $2\frac{3}{4}$ hours from camp to this point.
+It is actually only about 23/4 hours from camp to this point.
 Look out for the natural stone xylophone by the small chorten here - try hitting the stones to hear its clear metallic sound.
 You now have the start of a big climb in front of you, but will only complete part of it today, and it will only take approximately an hour to get to the village of Nyerak with a small temple above the main village.
 You will look for welcome shade here beside the small stream for lunch.
-An earlier group discovered the perfect camp spot which is $1\frac{1}{2}$ hours above Upper Nyerak on an open flat area, close to small green wooden valley.
+An earlier group discovered the perfect camp spot which is 11/2 hours above Upper Nyerak on an open flat area, close to small green wooden valley.